BoyangASU/Boyang_TD_RareEv/README.md

 ## Overview

-In Temporal Difference (TD) learning, each update uses the current estimate of the next state’s value $V(s')$ to form the target:
+In Temporal Difference (TD) learning, each update uses the current estimate of the next state’s value $V(s')$ to form the target://
 $V(s) \leftarrow V(s)+\alpha[r+\gamma V(s')-V(s)]$
 - **Discrete_MC.py**: Defines the `Discrete_MC` class, which is used to create a discrete Markov chain with a specified number of states.
 It includes methods for generating the transition matrix with non-uniform behavior and for generating sample trajectories from the Markov chain.